tippenein/brdyorn.com/posts/2016-12-17-Norvigs-spell-correct-in-Haskell.md

 After asking around on irc and slack, two main problems were pointed out.

-- The `words` function was extremely inefficient (thanks to @mwutton)
+- The `words` function was extremely inefficient (thanks to @mwutton for pointing this out)
 - The Map and Set in `containers` package are not optimized for this sort of bagging. (thanks to @yaron)

 ## Lessons

-1. Always use `unorded-containers` unless you for some reason need to keep the ordering of your data structures.
+1. Always use `unordered-containers` unless you for some reason need to keep the ordering of your data structures.
 2. Sometimes pre-processing is worth the effort.
-You can try as hard as you want to optimize the function, but eventually
+You can try as hard as you want to optimize the function, but at some point you have to call it a loss.

+I'd like comments about how this could be improved further.
+The result was not encouraging but despite this, I did learn some things along the way.

 Using profiteur tool to visualize the performance issues.
 ![profiling](http://i.imgur.com/BkHfS6m.png)

-The full code is [here](https://github.com/tippenein/spelling-hs)
+The full code is [here](https://github.com/tippenein/spelling-hs) A literate haskell file to follow along is [here](https://github.com/tippenein/spelling-hs/blob/master/spelling.lhs)